FAQ

 Bachelor’s course planning

 The introductory year is completed when all the required courses, amounting to a total of 60 ECTS credits, have been undertaken.
-It is advisable that students do not undertake any subjects for their minor programs in this first year of study, as this is not the intended structure.
+Upon successful completion, students receive a confirmation.
+The grades from the introductory studies also count towards the Bachelor’s degree.

 Click here to find further information regarding the introductory year (timetables, examination dates, online registration, lecture hall allocation and examination results).